-Patients commented positively that staff were caring, professional and excellent.
-Comments from patients conveyed how they experienced dental care at the practice; they said this was the best practice and patients who had dental phobia their entire life were now cured of this since joining this practice.
-We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were friendly, helpful and polite.
+We saw that staff treated patients with dignity and respect and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding.
 Patients could choose whether they saw a male or female dentist.